agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-01-rosetta-stones-and-mazes-0.md

 For the purposes of this article, and those that follow, we will consider unicursal mazes.
 Specifically, we will be most interested in perfect mazes: mazes for which there are no loops and a path exists between any two locations.

-These types of mazes allow us to implement ideas from tree and graph theory which further increases the value of the program.
+These types of mazes allow us to implement ideas from tree and graph theory which further increases the value of the program for learning purposes.
 The problem statement for this program is as follows.

 - Generate a perfect maze.
-  - The maze dimensions should be allowed to be specified as arguments to the program.
+  - The maze dimensions may be provided at the command line if they differ from the defaults.
   - Minimum and maximum sizes may be chosen by the programmer.
-  - The maze paths and walls should be discernible from the terminal.
+  - The maze paths and walls should be discernible and aesthetically from the terminal.
 Choose characters wisely.
 - Output the maze building process to the terminal, ideally in real time.
 - Place a start and finish square within the built maze.
 - Output the solving process to the terminal, ideally in real time.

 I choose the terminal as the display medium for this program because it is essential to most programming languages' input and output systems.
 One could choose to create an application with a window for this task, more in the style of game development, but the goal is to quickly get up and running with immediate feedback on the program.
 The terminal is the simplest tool for such a goal.
-However, this program could be easily extended to pursue a windowed implementation (remember a high complexity ceiling is a good thing).
+However, this program could be easily extended to pursue a windowed implementation (remember a high complexity ceiling is a good thing for a Rosetta Stone program).

+## Try for Yourself

 In the remainder of this series we will explore how to approach this Rosetta Stone program in such a way that we hit all the points from the earlier table.
 Before continuing the series, now would be a good time to attempt this program.
 The problem statement is somewhat open ended which leaves plenty of opportunity for creativity and research.

-After attempting to tackle the problem, explore the remainder of the series for tips on program design choices that maximize the programming language features we encounter.
+If you would rather read on, the remainder of articles will not spoil how to implement the algorithms and logic of building and solving a maze.
+Future articles will simply discuss one possible design approach to maze paths, walls, builders, and solvers such that your implementations are fun and efficient.